havocp/beaucatcher/README.md

 essentially these things:

- - an immutable AST tree for BSON and JSON (similar to lift-json, but without a lot of API for transformations or other goodies; and just uses lift-json for parsing/stringification for now)
+ - an immutable AST tree for BSON and JSON (similar to lift-json, but without a lot of API for transformations or other goodies)
  - sync and async "DAO" traits, that have find() and all those methods
  - a `CollectionOperations` trait that's essentially a set of DAOs, matrix of (result-type x asyncness).
 The idea is that for a